ingonyama-zk/icicle/docs/docs/icicle/golang-bindings.md

 :::

-To build ICICLE libraries for all supported curves without G2 and ECNTT enabled.
+To build ICICLE libraries for all supported curves without certain features, you can use their -skip_<feature> flags.
+For example, for disabling G2 and ECNTT:

 ```bash
 ./build.sh -curve=all -skip_g2 -skip_ecntt
 ```

-If you wish to build for a specific curve, for example bn254, with G2 or ECNTT enabled.
+By default, all features are enabled.
+To build for a specific field or curve, you can pass the `-field=<field_name>` or `-curve=<curve_name>` flags:

 ``` bash
 ./build.sh -curve=bn254